Criminal Defense Attorney in Cary

 The Criminal Division of the Wake County Clerk of Court is on the courthouse’s first floor.
 This office has court appearance schedules and records for all Wake County criminal cases.
 Citations are paid at the Finance Division, which is also located on the first floor.

-The Wake County Courthouse also is the home for the Wake County Administrative Court, Wake County Magistrates, Wake County District Court and Wake County Superior Court.
+The Wake County Courthouse also is the home of the Wake County Administrative Court, Wake County Magistrates, Wake County District Court, and Wake County Superior Court.

 The Wake County Public Defender represents those who can’t afford to hire an attorney, including Cary indigent defendants.
 Its office is located at 414 Fayetteville Street, Raleigh, N.C., 27602.

 The Cary criminal defense lawyers of Coolidge Law Firm are dedicated to delivering the best possible outcome for clients charged with crimes in North Carolina’s state and federal courts.

 We’re just a phone call or a click away.
 For a free consultation, call us today at (919) 239-8448 or use our online form.
 Coolidge Law Firm is here to fight for you.